chipmuenk/pyfda/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)
 [![ReadTheDocs](https://readthedocs.org/projects/pyfda/badge/?version=latest)](https://readthedocs.org/projects/pyfda/?badge=latest)

-pyFDA is a GUI based tool in Python / Qt for analysing and designing discrete time filters.
-When the migen module is installed, fixpoint implementations (for some filter types) can be simulated and exported as synthesizable Verilog netlists.
+pyfda is a GUI based tool in Python / Qt for analysing and designing discrete time filters.
+Fixpoint implementations (for some filter types) can be simulated and tested for overflow and quantization behaviour in the time and frequency domain.

 ![Screenshot](img/pyfda_screenshot_3.png)